willbillm/Personal-Diary-server/README.md

 Client:

-Refer to the repository 'Practice-Log-client' for instructions on setting up the front end of the app.
+Refer to the repository 'Personal-Diary-client' for instructions on setting up the front end of the app.